 - “What certification should I get in order to get into Agile (CSM/PSM, CSPO, or ACP)?”

-- There are several possible career directions for project managers with regard to Agile.
+There are several possible career directions for project managers with regard to Agile.
+You may not:

-- You may not have to completely throw away your project management skills, but you may have to rethink them considerably in a very different context.
-You may not use some project management skills very fully at all depending on the role you choose.
+- Have to completely throw away your project management skills.
+However, you may ave to rethink them considerably in a very different context

 Potential Agile Project Management Roles